Best Practices: Designing for CNC Milling

 Start Your Manufacturing Project with MakerVerse

 5. Round inside corners.
-Machining squared pockets require expensive machinery.
+Machining squared pockets requires expensive machinery.
 Avoid that by using round corners and undercut.
+Avoid sharp internal corners due to the limitations of round-cutting tools.

 6. A design that avoids the necessity of milling at parting lines, flash areas, and weldments extends cutter life.